buddheshwar2003/E-Commerce-Web/README.md

 - 🛍️ Add / Remove products from cart
 - 💻 React Context API for global state
 - 📦 LocalStorage fallback when not logged in
-- 🎨 Tailwind CSS styling (optional)
+- 🎨 Tailwind CSS styling
+- 📱 Fully Responsive

 ---